Aetna Coverage

 Frequently Asked Questions

-Aetna typically covers Ozempic only for type 2 diabetes, not specifically for weight loss.
-Ozempic is not FDA-approved for weight management, so off-label coverage is rare.
-For weight management, Wegovy (same active ingredient, higher dose) is FDA-approved and may be covered depending on your plan.
-Check your specific formulary.
+Aetna usually only covers Ozempic for type 2 diabetes, not specifically for weight loss.
+Ozempic isn't FDA-approved for weight management, so getting it covered for that reason is rare.
+If you want a GLP-1 for weight loss, ask about Wegovy instead (same active ingredient, higher dose).
+It's FDA-approved for weight management and may be covered depending on your plan.
+Check your plan's covered drug list to be sure.

-Your prescribing doctor submits a prior authorization request to Aetna with your diagnosis, BMI, and treatment history.
-You can also call Aetna Precertification at the number on your member ID card to check status.
+Your doctor submits a pre-approval request to Aetna with your diagnosis, BMI, and treatment history.
+You can also call Aetna at the number on your member ID card to check on the status.

 You have the right to appeal.
-Ask your doctor to submit a peer-to-peer review or a formal appeal with additional clinical documentation.
-Many initial denials are overturned on appeal.
+Ask your doctor to request a doctor-to-doctor phone review or file a formal appeal with more detailed medical records.
+Many initial denials get overturned on appeal.

-Aetna Medicare Advantage plans cover Ozempic and Mounjaro for type 2 diabetes under Part D. The Inflation Reduction Act capped insulin costs, and Medicare is expanding GLP-1 coverage for weight management starting in some 2026 plans.
+Aetna Medicare Advantage plans cover Ozempic and Mounjaro for type 2 diabetes under Part D. The Inflation Reduction Act capped insulin costs, and Medicare is starting to expand GLP-1 coverage for weight management in some 2026 plans.

-Aetna has been adding Zepbound (tirzepatide) to more plan formularies since its FDA approval for weight management.
-Coverage varies by employer plan.
-Contact Aetna member services to check if your specific plan includes Zepbound and what prior authorization requirements apply.
+Aetna has been adding Zepbound (tirzepatide) to more plan covered drug lists since its FDA approval for weight management.
+It depends on your employer plan.
+Contact Aetna member services to check if your specific plan includes Zepbound and what pre-approval steps are needed.

-Many Aetna plans require step therapy, meaning you may need to try lower-cost medications first (such as metformin for diabetes).
-For weight management, some plans require documented attempts at diet and exercise programs.
-Your doctor can request a step therapy exception if there is a clinical reason to skip first-line treatments.
+Many Aetna plans require you to try other treatments first, meaning you may need to start with lower-cost medications (such as metformin for diabetes).
+For weight management, some plans want documented attempts at diet and exercise.
+Your doctor can request an exception if there's a good medical reason to skip those steps.

-With Aetna coverage, Wegovy copays typically range from $25 to $150 per month after your deductible is met, depending on your plan's tier placement.
+With Aetna coverage, Wegovy copays typically run $25 to $150 per month after you've met your deductible, depending on where your plan places it.
 Without coverage, Wegovy costs around $1,300 per month.
-Novo Nordisk offers a savings card that may reduce your copay further on eligible commercial plans.
+Novo Nordisk offers a savings card that may bring your copay down further on eligible commercial plans.

 Get Started